 The Certificate in Lifestyle Medicine (CLM) is a 60-hour certificate program, administered by the Institute for Population Health at Weill Cornell Medicine-Qatar, which will provide healthcare practitioners with lifestyle medicine education and competencies to aid in the evaluation, prevention and management of lifestyle-related chronic health conditions to reduce chronic disease morbidity and the suffering associated with it.
 Additionally, the course will enable healthcare practitioners to engage in dialogue and meaningful discussions with their patients about the potential for lifestyle medicine ultimately leading to improved overall quality of life and patient outcomes.

 The course will be delivered by means of didactic lectures, small group interactive discussions, review of clinical cases, and distance online learning.
 There are two components to the course, which must be successfully completed to meet the course requirements in order to receive the Certificate in Lifestyle Medicine.
-The two components are a) attendance and participation in the onsite/in person 30-hour unit comprising lectures and interactive discussions, b) self-study/online 30-hour unit, which requires completing the Foundations of Lifestyle Medicine Board Review Course 2nd Edition, an evidence-based course designed to provide an overview of essential elements of lifestyle medicine.
-The course participants are evaluated on attendance, participation, and meeting the course requirements.
+The two components are a) attendance and participation in the onsite/in-person 30-hour unit comprising lectures and interactive discussions, b) self-study/online 30-hour unit, which requires completing the Foundations of Lifestyle Medicine Board Review Course, an evidence-based course designed to provide an overview of essential elements of lifestyle medicine.

 Identified Practice Gaps/Educational Needs